openrewrite/rewrite-docs/authoring-recipes/recipe-development-environment.md

     // rewrite-xml dependency only necessary for XML Recipe development implementation("org.openrewrite:rewrite-xml")

+    // lombok is optional, but recommended for authoring recipes annotationProcessor("org.projectlombok:lombok:latest.release")

     // For authoring tests for any kind of Recipe testImplementation("org.openrewrite:rewrite-test")
     testImplementation("org.junit.jupiter:junit-jupiter-api:latest.release")